-Gregory Ahenakew Scholarship
+Gregory Ahenakew Memorial Scholarship

 Gregory Ahenakew (July 23, 1960-December 25, 2018) was a strong advocate for First Nations excellence in education.
 Gregory served the First Nations people and communities as an elected leader and as a Sr. Manager.
 He stewarded Indigenous Gaming Regulators towards the vision of a First Nations gaming regulator.
 The scholarship honors the memory of Gregory Ahenakew while assisting First Nations post-secondary students with academic expenses, as it speaks to his belief in the importance of education.
-First Nations students enrolled in full-time studies at the First Nations University of Canada, Saskatchewan Indian Institute of Technologies, University of Saskatchewan and University of Regina are eligible to apply.
-Awards Scholarships will be awarded annually in September, beginning in 2020.
+Saskatchewan First Nations students enrolled in full-time studies at any post secondary institution within Saskatchewan are eligible to apply.
+Scholarships will be awarded annually in September.
 Each academic year, there will be two awards of \$2,500; based on suitability.
 In the event of surplus fundraising revenue availability, additional scholarships may be awarded.

-Eligibility: First Nations students enrolled in full-time studies at the First Nations University of Canada, Saskatchewan Indian Institute of Technologies, University of Saskatchewan and University of Regina are eligible to apply.
+Eligibility: Saskatchewan First Nations students accepted into full-time studies at any post secondary institution in Saskatchewan are eligible to apply.

 Criteria: Full Time Academic Enrollment: Proof of Enrollment is required.
 Academic Excellence: A transcript of last grades achieved is required.

-Value: An applicant is required to submit an essay on how the Gregory Ahenakew Memorial Scholarship will help applicant's career.
+Value: An applicant is required to submit an essay on how the Gregory Ahenakew Memorial Scholarship will help the applicant's career.

-Community Involvement: An applicant is required to submit 2 letters of reference in recognition of the applicant's contributions to the community.
+Community Involvement: An applicant is required to submit a letter of reference in recognition of the applicant's contributions to the community.